salesforce/lwc/CONTRIBUTING.md

 yarn test:performance
 ```

 This will run all performance tests comparing the current code to the latest `master` branch.
-See the `perf-benchmarks` package's README for more details.
+See the `@lwc/perf-benchmarks` package's README for more details.

 ### Bundle size monitoring